0dot0repeating/dakka/README.md

   health being granted for tougher enemies and being low on health yourself.
   Good encouragement to stay in the fight and keep killing demons, don't you think?

+- Dakka no longer replaces enemies, guaranteeing at least partial compatibility with any monster mod out there!
+Until Zandronum gets `RGF_NOSIGHT`, there will still be a need for compatibility patches for the score system, but DEHACKED patches will no longer break!

 - [The HUD isn't ugly anymore!](https://imgur.com/a/VLIrg) Seriously, what was I *thinking* with those rounded corners and that awful alignment?